 “The 3 C’s”

 All of our physicians are board certified reproductive medicine subspecialists who endeavor to see their own patients.
 If your physician is not available on any particular visit you will see one of our other physicians.
 We do not use physician assistants, nurses or nurse practitioners to see our patients.
 All of our doctors have received “Best Doctor” and “Compassionate Care Giver” awards.
 Our infertility nurses average over eight years of infertility care experience.
 Dr. Yang, our embryology lab director has over 25 years of experience in reproductive medicine.
 Dr. Yang is known internationally as one of the pioneers in the area of intracytoplasmic sperm injection as well as egg freezing.
 FIRM’s range of care extends the entire gamut of infertility services including several services not often offered by most reproductive medicine programs, i.e., in-house epididymal/testicular sperm extraction, a cryo egg bank and (pre)embryo genetic screening services.
 Our donor egg, donor embryo, cryo donor egg and gestational surrogate IVF programs are by far the largest in North Florida/South Georgia.
 The Florida Institute for Reproductive Medicine has the distinction of having the first baby born in the world to a cancer patient who froze her eggs.
 Dr. Duffy is among the most accomplished laparoscopic robotic surgeons in the region, regularly performing difficult myomectomies, endometriosis and tubal reanastomosis surgeries on an outpatient basis.
 We have a dedicated center for the care of polycystic ovarian syndrome patients not trying to conceive.
 We believe this center is the first of its kind among private practices.
 The center focuses on the long-term health needs of the PCOS patient, not trying to conceive.
 The center includes a PCOS dietitian.
 We maintain a comprehensive website and social media outlets to regularly update our patients on the latest advances in reproductive medicine care.
 We are completely transparent about our program results and costs, these are posted and updated annually.

 Our primary facility is in downtown Jacksonville where our embryology lab/andrology lab is located.
-We have satellite offices/andrology labs at our Jacksonville Beach and South Jacksonville offices as well as in Daytona.
+We have satellite offices/andrology labs at our South Jacksonville offices as well as in Daytona.
 We have nine locations in total to see patients, three in Jacksonville, one in Daytona, one in Tallahassee and three in South Georgia.
 Infertility often requires multiple visits these offices minimize travel time for our patients.
 Our downtown Jacksonville office is open seven days a week, 365 days a year.
 If services are not available seven days a week pregnancy rates will be compromised.
 Our IVF program is closed for two weeks during December to go over incubators and do quality assurance.

 We take our mantra of care, cost and convenience seriously.
-At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of care – the babies will come, over 12,000 to date!
+At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of care – the babies will come, over 15,000 to date!